GothenburgBitFactory/flod/src/README.md

 the filesystem 'upwards' until it finds one, or hits a volume boundary.
 This file can be overridden with the command line:

-  $ queue ... --config $FILE
+  $ central ... --config $FILE

 Or with an environment variable:

-  FLODRC=$FILE queue ...
+  FLODRC=$FILE central ...

 Command line override of individual setting:

-  $ queue ... --NAME=VALUE
+  $ central ... --NAME=VALUE

 Command line configuration update:

-  $ queue config NAME VALUE       # Set NAME to VALUE
+  $ central config NAME VALUE       # Set NAME to VALUE
-  $ queue config NAME ''          # Set NAME to no value
+  $ central config NAME ''          # Set NAME to no value
-  $ queue config NAME             # Delete NAME, reverting to default, if any
+  $ central config NAME             # Delete NAME, reverting to default, if any

 ## What is a queue?